kumarabhishek188/Ecommerce/README.md

 2. Demo Link:

-You can view a live demo of the Resume Builder here: [https://knighthood-ecommers.vercel.app/]
+You can view a live demo of the Ecommerce Website here: [https://knighthood-ecommers.vercel.app/]

 3. Install dependencies:
     ```bash